oliviermartin7/LidarForFuel/README.md

 ## fPCpretreatment

 Function for preprocessing las (laz) files for use in fCBDprofile_fuelmetrics.
 This can be used in the catalog_apply lidR function.
-The pretreatment consists of normalizing the point cloud and adding various attributes: Plane position for each point (easting, northing, elevation), LMA (leaf mass area) and wood density (WD) by intersecting the point cloud with an LMA and WD map or by providing LMA and WD values.
+The pretreatment consists of normalizing the point cloud and adding various attributes: the sensor location for each point (easting, northing, elevation), the leaf mass area (LMA) and the wood density (WD) by intersecting the point cloud with an LMA and WD map or by providing LMA and WD values.

 It should be noted that LMA and WD can vary widely horizontally within a given plot/pixel if several dominant species are present in the plot (e.g. mixed stands), so an average value can be used.
 Also, LMA and WD vary strongly in the vertical direction (dominant species versus species in the understory), and one could specify the LMA and WD values in the argument LMA_bush and WD_bush, which assigns an LMA and a WD value for vegetation below 2 m.
 In a later version, it would be possible to adapt these values to the layers specified by the user.